sagarkarki136/All-simple-projects/README.md

 ## 2.American sign language Classification:
  - This project aims at easing the life of blind people by clssifying the letters from hand guestures .The models in the projets are trained on ASL data from Kaggle.
- - Modules: Pytorch, PIL, Numpy, Pandas
+ - Dependencies:  Python 3.6.9 , PIL, Numpy,Matplotlib, Pandas , Pytorch

  - Model: Efficient Net B2(large scope to experiment with better data and other SOTA models and ensembling)